The Impact of the #MeToo Movement on Language at Court -- A text-based causal inference approach: Text Quantification

-where ${wf}_{d,w}$ denotes the relative frequency of word $w$ in document $d$, $N$ the number of documents in the corpus and ${df}_{d}$ the number of documents containing word $w$.
-Thus, the tf-idf vector element $ v^{tfidf}_{d,w} $ is comparably small if the corresponding word $ w $ occurs in (almost) every document, such as ``court'' or ``judge'', and large if the word $ w $ appears in document $d$ but is not contained in multiple other documents.
-This way, the words that are characteristic of one or a set of document(s) are given a higher weight.

 When applied to the corpus of judicial opinions without further text processing, the tf-idf model yields the problem that names of persons, places and organizations that naturally only occur in one or a small set of opinion(s) are given particularly large weights, even though they are not relevant to the documents' content.
-To circumvent this, I apply the Stanford PoS Tagger, a probabilistic conditional log-linear model that - based on lexical features of words as well as the context in which they appear - tags each word in a text as corresponding to a grammatical category such as verb, noun, proper name, etc. This way, I identify and exclude those words that correspond to names of persons, places and organizations before removing stop words, lemmatizing the texts and finally applying the tf-idf model.
+To circumvent this, I apply the Stanford PoS Tagger\footnote{The Stanford PoS Tagger is a probabilistic conditional log-linear model that - based on lexical features of words as well as the context in which they appear - tags each word in a text as corresponding to a grammatical category such as verb, noun, proper name, etc.} to identify and exclude those words that correspond to names of persons, places and organizations before applying the tf-idf model.

 \textbf{Assessing the Development of Text Vectors over Time}